-Sinusitis is the condition characterized by the inflammation of tissues around the sinuses.
-Sinuses are the air-filled spaces behind the nasal bone, forehead, cheeks and eyes.
+Sinusitis is a condition characterized by the inflammation of tissues around the sinuses.
+Sinuses are the air-filled spaces behind the nasal bone, forehead, cheeks, and eyes.
 When these openings are blocked, they become prone to infections.
-The condition can be triggered by factors including common cold, pollen allergies.
-The symptoms of acute sinusitis include facial muscle pain, stuffiness of the nose, running nose, loss of smell, congestion, etc.
+The condition can be triggered by factors including the common cold, pollen allergies.
+The symptoms of acute sinusitis include facial muscle pain, stuffiness of the nose, running nose, loss of smell, congestion, etc. In this blog, let’s discuss Ayurveda Treatment for Sinusitis.

 Ayurveda regards the cause of sinus infections to be an imbalance of PranaVata, a subtype of Vata which governs the brain and head and Shleshaka Kapha which governs moisture and lubrication balance.
 Imbalances of these Dosha scan block the sinus channels which leads to the imbalance of Pitta that causes sinus inflammation.